IlyasDeckers/crystallized-time/README.md

 **Simulation.** The program runs a model of coupled spins (8 sites by default).
 A periodic kick is applied to the whole chain at regular intervals.
 Under the right conditions (appropriate disorder, coupling strength, and temperature), the chain enters a period-doubled phase: each spin flips at half the drive rate.
 Nothing in the code specifies this rhythm; it emerges from the physics.

-**Readout.** Two observables are tracked simultaneously per chain.
+**Readout.** Three observables are tracked simultaneously per chain.
 Selected sites are watched for zero-crossings of sigma_z.
 Domain walls, the boundaries between adjacent sites pointing in opposite directions, are tracked as mobile objects that appear, drift, and annihilate.
+The summed sigma_z over output sites is emitted as a continuous CC modulation stream, reflecting the chain's instantaneous bias between up and down spin populations.

 **MIDI output.** Each zero-crossing produces a short gate pulse, useful for triggering envelopes and rhythmic events.
+The summed-sigma_z CC on a configurable channel and CC number gives a moving modulation source that tracks the collective state of the output sites.
 Each domain wall produces a held note: note-on when the wall is born, note-off when it annihilates.
 Wall motion is reported as a CC stream (position mapped to a configurable CC number) or as discrete repitching when the wall crosses semitone boundaries.
 A chain clock on its own channel derives from the chain's mean magnetization crossing zero, providing a beat signal that degrades naturally when the chain leaves the locked phase.

 **Two chains.** A second chain (`chain_b`) can be configured with its own physics, seed, and routing.
 Chains optionally couple through a configurable shape (currently `mean_field_z`), allowing polyrhythmic interaction where each chain keeps its own period but influences the other.